desandro/3dtransforms/perspective.md

 ---

 To activate 3D space, an element needs perspective.
-This can be applied in two ways: using the `transform` property, with the perspective as a functional notation:
+This can be applied in two ways.

+The first technique is with the [`transform` property](https://developer.mozilla.org/en-US/docs/Web/CSS/transform), with `perspective()` as a function:

 {% highlight css %}